-When Quality matters, shouldn’t you go for the best?
+When quality matters, shouldn’t you go for the best?
 If you love cars, you’d prefer buying an Audi over a Maruti.
-Similarly, when it comes to Audio, go for High Resolution.
+Similarly, when it comes to audio, go for High-Resolution.

-Most digital audio systems encode analog – the sound we hear — into digital for storage and transmission using a system called Pulse Code Modulation (PCM).
+Most digital audio systems encode analogue — the sound we hear — into digital for storage and transmission using a system called Pulse Code Modulation (PCM).
 Two factors determine the quality of a digital recording: bit depth and sampling frequency.
 Bit depth is the detailed information stored in each sample.
-Sample rate is the rate of frequency being transmitted per second.
+The sample rate is the rate of frequency being transmitted per second.

 If the technical lingo used above confuses you, allow us to explain things in a simpler way.
 Imagine driving your car on a six-lane highway.
 So, at a time 6 cars can travel at the same speed side by side.
 This no. of cars together is the bit depth and the speed of the cars is the bit rate.

 If you are a fan of music and love spending time with it, then choose the best ways to go about it, it's as simple as that.
 One important way to do that is to always go with HD (High-Definition) audio.
 Allow us to help you understand what exactly is High-Resolution?
 Let’s get into the details.

 When a file is recorded, it is done at around 16 bits and 44.1 kHz which is around 9000 kbps, organically, so to speak.
 If you have ever purchased a CD of your favourite band, you get audio in this format at 1400 kbps.
 The very popular MP3 file format you listen to every day is at a lower and compressed rate ranging between 64 to 320 kbps.
 When a file that big (9000 kbps) is compressed to make it smaller and thus easily portable, the original file will obviously lose a few of its characteristics in the process.
 So, do you now understand the difference between everyday MP3s and high-resolution music?